Skip to main content

 To the English bloke, football is more than just a game.
 It is a community.
 For many, an escape.
 The football stadium is the holy ground for fans, where emotions run deep, and memories are made with family and friends.

 The English football league system has nine tiers and is the largest in the world.
-But clubs right from the bottom to the top cannot operate without the participation of fans.
-Fans are what makes football tick – economically and fundamentally.
+But clubs, right from the bottom to the top, cannot operate without the participation of fans.
+Fans are what makes football tick, economically and fundamentally.
 That being said, the average season ticket price this season at Manchester City is £915.
 With a considerable cost of living crisis, and tickets only increasing in price, is this realistically affordable to the average working man?
 And what does this say about the future of English football?

 A lower division match in the 1950s.
 Credit, Joseph1891 @ Wikimedia Commons

 Football used to be a safe haven for the working class.
 A community built on experiences.
 Beyond this, football brings prosperity to English cities.
-It brings travelling fans that drink and spend in places they would not usually.
+It brings travelling fans who drink and spend in places they would not usually.
 Football is more than just football in England – fans rely upon their football clubs heavily as a means of escape in a nation dominated by austerity.

 Despite this, the Manchester United ownership continues to pay some players hundreds of thousands a week.
 What message does this send to the fans of the club?
 Leaving 450 staff without jobs – the pillar of the club – in an attempt to curb net loss.
 The obvious answer is to pay the players less.
 Where is the allegiance to the fans that football clubs used to invest in?